KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 [texture.KHR_texture_astc.schema.json](schema/texture.KHR_texture_astc.schema.json)

-## KTX v2 Images with Astc compression
+## KTX v2 files with ASTC compression

 To cover a broad range of use cases, this extension allows different ASTC block sizes as well as LDR, HDR and 3D images.
 These can be determined from the vkFormat of the KTX image.